 The Nadia Verrall Memorial Research Grant is coordinated by the Australia in the memory of Nadia Verrall who practised in paediatric speech pathology in Western Australia and New South Wales.
 The outcomes of the research must enhance the clinical practice of speech pathologists working with children with communication disorders and their families.
 The annual research grant is to a maximum of $5,000 each year.

-Queensland Registration Board Legacy Research Grant scheme
+Queensland Registration Board Legacy Research Grant

 The Queensland Registration Board Legacy Research Grant scheme is one of four schemes, financed from the legacy funds remaining at the closure in 2013 of The Registration Board of Queensland.